African Wildlife Cinematography Workshop with Abraham Joffe - June 2015

 Iconic Images International has used this accommodation for pre and post photo tour short stays and finds it to be of a very suitable standard.
 It is approx. 35 mins. from J’burg Airport, depending on traffic.

-Harvey World Travel – East Perth, the travel agent for the workshop, can assist you with addjitional bookings if you wish.
+Our World Travel (OWT), the travel agent for the workshop, can assist you with additional bookings if you wish.

 Participants will be met at Johannesburg Airport on arrival and transferred to the Villa Sterne hotel, Pretoria.